Kids just love to take care of their very own baby! From a very early age, children begin to explore the world around them and…

 Promoting diversity within your early years or primary setting is essential for developing open-minded, kind, and loving children.
 Not only will this increase their awareness and appreciation of others, but it also lets them know that it’s ok to be different.
 By allowing children to recognise and celebrate each other’s similarities and differences they become more accepting of themselves and the individuals around them.

-Importance of Valuing and Promoting Diversity
+The importance of Valuing Diversity

 There should be a focus on creating an environment where children understand that every person they interact with is special in their own way.
 From an educational standpoint, learning about diversity gives children a greater depth of knowledge, but will also make them more confident, understanding, and empathetic.
 Teaching children these skills will better prepare them for situations they may encounter later in life.